git-moss/DrivenByMossWiki/Native-Instruments-Maschine-Mikro-Mk3.md

 Support for Native Instruments Maschine Mikro Mk3.

+## Installation

+Load the respective template from the folder _resources/Maschine Mini Mk3_ into the device by using Native Instruments Controller Editor.

+## Important notes

 This extension uses the MIDI mode of the device.
 Press **Shift + Project** (on the left / top) buttons to enter MIDI mode.

 Since the extension requires the Native Instruments Host Integration service it **only works on Windows and Mac (no Linux)**.